tide-foundation/KeyleSSH/README.md

 ### The building blocks

-Builds on the projects [WebSSH2](https://github.com/billchurch/webssh2) and [SSH2](https://github.com/mscdex/ssh2/tree/master) to incorporate the Tide flow into their user authentication mechanisms.
+Builds on the Open-Source projects [WebSSH2](https://github.com/billchurch/webssh2) and [SSH2](https://github.com/mscdex/ssh2/tree/master) to incorporate the Tide flow into their user authentication mechanisms.

-We needed to make two changes to the process: firstly, we shifted the sourcing of the public key from the front-end (previously located in config.json), and secondly, we now generate a signature from the front-end instead of constructing it in the backend.
+We needed to make two changes to the process: firstly, we shifted the sourcing of the public key from the SSH Proxy's front-end (previously located in config.json), and secondly, we now generate a signature from the front-end instead of constructing it in the backend - without accessing the full private key.

 ### Installation